Kelly Clarkson Shows Off Dramatic Weight Loss In Form Fitting Dress Alongside Taylor Swift

-Kelly Clarkson showed off her dramatic weight loss in a new Instagram photo, where she is wearing a sassy form-fitting dress alongside pal Taylor Swift, who acted as a mega-mentor on the latest episode of The Voice.
+Kelly Clarkson showed off her dramatic weight loss in a new Instagram photo where she wore a sassy form-fitting dress alongside pal Taylor Swift, who acted as a mega-mentor on the latest episode of The Voice.

-The photo, which was taken on the set of the NBC reality singing competition, showed off Kelly’s fine form, which was the result of an almost 40-pound weight loss, in a slim dress.
-Black on top, with long sleeves and a flattering boat neck, the bottom of the dress, which reached her ankles, had a chevron design of green, yellow, red and purple at the bottom, drawing attention to the lower half of the singer’s body.
-She finished the look off with her blonde hair loose and cascading over her shoulders and dark-colored polish on her nails.
+The photo, which was taken on the set of the NBC reality singing competition, showed off Kelly’s fine form, which was the result of an almost-40-pound weight loss, in a slim dress.
+It was black on top, with long sleeves and a flattering boat neck.
+The bottom of the dress, which reached her ankles, had a chevron design of green, yellow, red and purple, drawing attention to the lower half of the singer’s body.
+She finished the look off with her blond hair loose and cascading over her shoulders and dark-colored polish on her nails.

 Taylor wore a skintight black velvet jacket, top, and pants, which were accentuated with ankle boots, making her legs look endlessly long.
 Taylor topped off her look with her signature tousled hairstyle and red lips.